AuScope/NVCLDataServices/README.md

 Install the [Oracle instant client](http://www.oracle.com/technetwork/topics/winsoft-085727.html) or [Microsoft SQL Server CLI driver](http://www.microsoft.com/en-us/download/details.aspx?id=16978).

-Note for non-windows servers: WINE will need to be installed and the above will need to performed within it.
+Note for non-windows servers: WINE will need to be installed and the above will need to be performed within it.
 You will also need to install Xvfb and change the tsg.exepath setting in the config.properties file to point to a script file similar to this:

     #!/bin/bash
     xvfb-run -a wine C:\\Program\ Files\\The\ Spectral\ Geologist\\tsgeol7.exe $1